mtariqi/tnbc-drug-discovery-pipeline/README.md

 belongs there and which of your existing three repos it should be copied from — nothing here is guessed at or fabricated.

-## Getting started on your own machine
+## Getting started on my own machine

 **Using fish shell?** See `docs/FISH_SHELL_GUIDE.md` first — venv activation, env vars (`ANTHROPIC_API_KEY`, `TNBC_MIN_AF`, etc.), and running each subproject all use different